-On March 21, 2004, day-care provider Melonie Ware was babysitting 9-month-old Jaden Paige at her home in Decatur, Georgia.
+On March 21, 2004, 30-year-old day-care provider Melonie Ware was babysitting nine-month-old Jaden Paige at her home in Decatur, Georgia.
 When Jaden became unresponsive, Ware called for help.
 The infant was taken to the hospital and died there.
-Ware was brought in for questioning and arrested that night.
+Ware was brought in for questioning and arrested that night and charged with murder.

 In November 2005, Ware was convicted of felony murder and sentenced to life in prison.

 A year later, Ware’s conviction was vacated because she had received ineffective legal representation at her trial, and she was released pending a re-trial.

 At the re-trial in 2009, defense experts testified that the infant’s death had nothing to do with shaking, and that he had actually died from complications of sickle cell anemia, including infection and blood-clotting problems that caused the internal bleeding.
 They showed that slides taken during the autopsy were filled with sickle cells, and testified that bruises on the child's scalp and his leg injury likely resulted from hospital procedures initiated to try to save Jaden.
 Ware was acquitted and released.

 Ware is one of a number of people who have been exonerated in cases where prosecutors claimed an infant was shaken to death.